-The Department is approving the State of Texas' Action Plan Amendment Number 7 (APA 7) for Community Development Block Grant disaster recovery (CDBG-DR) funds appropriated under the Supplemental Appropriations for Disaster Relief Requirement Act, 2017 Public Law (P.L.)
+The Department is approving the State of Texas' Action Plan Amendment (APA) #8 for Community Development Block Grant disaster recovery (CDBG-DR) funds appropriated under the Supplemental Appropriations for Disaster Relief Requirement Act, 2017 Public Law (P.L.)
 115-56 and the Further Additional Supplemental Appropriations for Disaster Relief Requirements Act, 2018 P.L.
 115-123.
 Under P.L.
 115-56 and 115-123, the Department has allocated \$5,676,390,000 in total to the State of Texas for long-term recovery efforts in response to the devastating impacts of Hurricane Harvey.
-This substantial amendment specifies the reallocation and/or elimination of funds for programs administered by Harris County and the city of Houston through subrecipient agreements executed with the State of Texas' General Land Office (GLO).
-The amendment also outlines the creation of State-administered programs designed to replace or otherwise support those programs previously administered by the local governments to benefit Harris County and city of Houston residents impacted by Hurricane Harvey.
-This amendment will now be considered part of the State's approved Action Plan for Hurricane Harvey recovery under the grant numbers B-17-DM-48-0001 and B-18-DP-48-0001.
+This Amendment will now be considered part of the State's approved Action Plan for Hurricane Harvey recovery under grant numbers B-17-DM-48-0001 and B-18-DP-48-0001.